souravmohapatra/advanced-prototyping/README.md

 This repository contains all the example code and instructions for the course.

-To download all the code, please find the download as zip option in the top right side of the page.
-You can find this option inside the drop down menu marked with "Code" - see the image below for reference.
+To download all the code, please find the `Download as Zip` option in the top right side of the page.
+You can find this option inside the drop down menu marked with `Code` - see the image below for reference.

 ![Image](https://i.imgur.com/2Y4bj1A.png)